getchip/CHIP-Docs/source/includes/_web-flasher-os-specific.md

 # Web Flasher OS-Specific Issues

+### Before you try anything else, try using a different USB cable.
+Many cables are charging-only, or do not support high bandwidth and will cause flashing to fail.

 ## Windows-specific
    * You must install [drivers](https://s3-us-west-2.amazonaws.com/getchip.com/extension/drivers/windows/InstallDriver2.exe) to be able to talk with C.H.I.P.
    * Reboot after installing drivers on previous versions (<10) of Windows.